enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 **What does the f-variance measure**
 	The difference between variance estimates, to explain, how much did our conditions (Ligh, sound) can explain the variance of the BOLD signal
 **How do you build a reduced model?**
+Why are the first images of pre-processing discard?
+	s because much of the very large signal change that they contain is due to the time it takes for magnetisation to reach equilibrium.

 How do we convolve a signal time point ?
 (Think one point with an intensity) into a Hemodynamic Signal.
 	1. We  split the input into different intermediate signals (with diffre)
 	2. You scale the intermediate inputs by the intensity of the input.